colbylwilliams/colbylwilliams.github.io/_posts/2016-09-28-type-name-storyboard-id.md

 Everything works as expected, as long as I have a view controller in my storyboard with a matching Storyboard ID, and there isn't a typo in the string.

-However, if I _know_ that the Storyboard ID is the same as the type's name, I can use the `nameof` operator and get rid of the string altogether:
+However, if I _know_ that the Storyboard ID is the same as the type's name, I can use the `typeof` operator and get rid of the string altogether:

 {% highlight c# %}
-var storyboardId = nameof(CustomTableViewController);
+var storyboardId = typeof(CustomTableViewController).Name;
 var controller = Storyboard.InstantiateViewController (storyboardId) as CustomTableViewController;
 {% endhighlight %}